-Grants are funded by the Australian Government’s Department of Social Services and are to be used to purchase business and impact capability building services from intermediaries, such as financial services, evaluation and impact measurement, business consulting and legal advice.
+Funded by the Australian Government’s Department of Social Services the grants have been used to purchase business and impact capability building services from intermediaries, such as financial services, evaluation and impact measurement, business consulting and legal advice.

 Eligible SEDI Grant applicants: